Nova A.

 Step 3 - Create an Outline

-An outline, like a blueprint, keeps your essay organized.
+An essay outline, like a blueprint, keeps your essay organized.
 Plan an introduction, body paragraphs, and a conclusion.

 Start by planning out the structure of your essay, typically consisting of an introduction, body paragraphs, and a conclusion.
 Each body paragraph should focus on one main point of comparison.